AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-colors.md

 - card-background-color
 - box-shadow-light/dark-color

-And more, like icons, switches, labels and the colors used by the energy dashboard: these are more subdued for the dark theme as advised by Material 3.
+And more, like icons, switches, labels and the colors used by the energy dashboard: these are more subdued for the dark theme as advised by the Material 3 Design Specifications from Google.